-WORKSHOPS (if attending only a workshop and not the annual meeting, then select ‘Workshop Only’ on the meeting registration form)
+NAICC Sponsored Workshops: NAICC is proud to offer two workshops this year in addition to our popular GLP training.
+If attending only a workshop and not the annual meeting, then select ‘Workshop Only’ on the meeting registration form.

 - Efficacy Workshop

-- NAICC GLP Training for Researchers and Quality Assurance Professionals
+- GLP Training for Researchers and Quality Assurance Professionals

 TOURS (register for these when you register for the meeting)